lukasjenks/simplemacs/README.md

 ## Installation

 ### Optional
-*Backup your ~/.emacs.d and ~/.emacs file, if you want to keep your current emacs configuration *To do this, execute the following in the terminal of your choice:
+Backup your ~/.emacs.d and ~/.emacs file, if you want to keep your current emacs configuration.
+To do this, execute the following in the terminal of your choice:

 `cd ~`